iamshishirgaire/IOE-Syllabus-Data/faculties/civil/8sem/e2/domestic_water_&_waste_water_engineering.md

-## Syllabus

-**DOMESTIC WATER & WASTE WATER ENGINEERING AND MANAGEMENT** **CE 76515**

-**Course Objectives:**

-To provide knowledge of domestic water and wastewater management, household tank capacity design, water treatment for domestic use and waste water management.

-### Course Content:

 1. **Introduction** (4 hours)
     * Water sources and use of water in domestic purposes (drinking, cooking, bathing, washing, watering of lawns and gardens, heating and air condition systems)
     * Impact of using polluted and contaminated water in domestic use